jdrew3/jdrew3.github.io/projects/project3.md

 **Tools Used:** R (Shiny, Leaflet)

-**Main Takeaways:** The interactive legend allows the user to display only subsets of this population in Maryland based on the total people with some college and no degree within a census tract and how much of that census tract's total population is in that demographic.
+**Main Takeaways:** The interactive legend allows the user to display only subsets of this population in Maryland based on the total people with some college and no degree within a census tract and how much of that census tract's total adult population is in that demographic.

+Data from the American Community Survey.

 <img src="../images/SCND.PNG?raw=true"/>